 Wella's £45m global creative account moved to the P&G agency Leo Burnett last November.
 The haircare manufacturer had previously used Bates as its creative agency in a number of markets, including the UK.

 PHD said it expected the account would move eventually following the acquisition by P&G. It said that it was proud of the work it had done for Wella, including the Shockwaves sponsorship of Baywatch and partnering with Gareth Gates.
 Wella was also a sponsor of Comic Relief's "Red Nose Day" last year.

 Wella's UK media planning and buying will now be overseen by Bernard Balderston, P&G's associate director for media.
 Wella's marketing department has merged with P&G's.

 P&G's strategy was to match its strength in retail haircare with Wella's strength in professional haircare.
-Wella estimated that it had 22 per cent of sales across the global professional salon market, putting it into the number-two position globally.
+Wella estimated that it had 22% of sales across the global professional salon market, putting it into the number-two position globally.

 If you have an opinion on this or any other issue raised on Brand Republic, join the debate in the Forum here.